Student Code of Conduct and Community Standards

 8. Making, exhibiting, or producing any inappropriate, loud, or disruptive noise or behavior or cursing in public places on the campus;

-9. Acting recklessly or in a manner that causes a disruption to the orderly function or operation of the College;
+9. Acting recklessly or in a manner that causes a disruption to the orderly function or operation of the University;

 10. Exhibiting public nudity or lewd behavior;